diyaroongta/Datastructures_Monsoon22_Ashoka/README.md

 I've created different folders for the types of data structures wherever possible, and have included both homeworks as well as their respective class codes in those.

-So here's my list of (mostly failed) coding attempts for this course :)
+So here's my list of coding attempts for this course :)